We're rated excellent on

 30. PMS

-The pain that some women experience before and during their menstrual cycle can be effectively combated by massage.
+The pain that some women experience before and during their menstrual cycle (or while going through the menopause) can be effectively combated by massage.
 Studies have shown a direct connection between massage and a reduction in water retention, depression and other symptoms of menstrual distress.
+It may also support those experiencing PMDD (premenstrual dysphoric disorder), a more severe form of PMS.
+In addition, techniques like breast massage have been shown to help relieve PMS-related tenderness and tension, offering another natural option for symptom relief.

 31. Face scalp and hair health